 A fantastic winter Arctic experience for those who don't ski or snowboard.
-This expedition will explore the frozen lakes, glaciers and snow covered mountains of southern Liverpool Land, with just snowshoes on our feet.
+This Greenland snowshoe expedition will explore the frozen lakes, glaciers and snow covered mountains of southern Liverpool Land, with just snowshoes on our feet.
 You'll have the opportunity to summit rarely climbed peaks, travel roped together on a glacier and explore stunning valleys.

 We'll begin the trip with an hour long snowmobile journey from Tangent's base at Constable Point over the frozen Hurry Fjord to the base camp location in Kalkdal.
 After setting up a well-equipped base camp, we'll begin exploring the local area.

-Mountains will be ascended using snowshoess or by bootpacking with crampons and an ice axe, dependent on the terrain.
+Mountains will be ascended using snowshoes or by bootpacking with crampons and an ice axe, dependent on the terrain.
 More technical sections may require roping up, under the supervision of your experienced guide.
 Easier days will include travelling on glaciers and through scenic valleys and frozen fjords.

 Expect mountain days of 5 to 10 hours, dependent on the objective.
 Early April in Liverpool Land can mean overnight temperatures down to -30°C, with daytime highs usually around -10°C, although these can rise well above zero.
 Daytimes are likely to feel warm as the sun reflects off the snow.
 There will be a few hours of darkness each night.

 Day 1: Team meets in Akureyri, Iceland for the flight to Constable Point.
 Here you will be greeted by Tangent staff and your guide for the trip will give an initial briefing and training session.

 Day 2: Snowmobile transport to the base camp location, with an afternoon spent setting up base camp and exploring the immediate surroundings.

 Days 3 - 6: Climb mountains and explore lakes and valleys in the surrounding area.